sindresorhus/CircularProgress/readme.md

 /**
 Displays the indeterminate state.
 */
-@IBInspectable public var isIndeterminate: Bool
+@IBInspectable var isIndeterminate: Bool

 /**
 Returns whether the progress has been cancelled.
 */
-@IBInspectable private(set) var isCancelled: Bool
+@IBInspectable var isCancelled: Bool { get }

 /**
 Determines whether to visualize changing into the cancelled state.
 */
-public var visualizeCancelledState: Bool = true
+var visualizeCancelledState: Bool = true

 /**
 Supply the base color to use for displaying the cancelled state.
 */
-public var cancelledStateColorHandler: ((NSColor) -> NSColor)?
+var cancelledStateColorHandler: ((NSColor) -> NSColor)?

 init(frame: CGRect) {}
 init?(coder: NSCoder) {}